Hosts: Mickey Huff and Peter Phillips

 Transcription: Janice Matthews (edited by Mickey Huff)

 The program aired live from Berkeley, CA, KPFA studios November 21, 2014.
-Special thanks goes to Janice Matthews for the transcription.
-The program can be heard at http://www.projectcensored.org/peter-dale-scott-2/
+Special thanks to Janice Matthews for the transcription.
+The program can be heard at https://www.projectcensored.org/peter-dale-scott-2/

 The following is a transcript of a recent interview conducted by Mickey Huff and Peter Phillips for the Project Censored Show on Pacifica Radio.
 They sat down with noted author and scholar Peter Dale Scott to discuss his latest book, The American Deep State: Wall Street, Big Oil and the Attack on U.S. Democracy.
 This wide-ranging discussion examines the “Deep State,” an evolving level of secret government separate from the elected government.
 Scott looks at the origins of the deep state, its communications and finances, and its involvement in landmark events, from the JFK assassination to Watergate, to September 11th and beyond.